 There are some countries that require additional documentation that you will need to apply to the Australian Government body such as obtaining free trade certificates or phytosanitary certificates.
 A good way to check is to ask your importer on what the requirements of importation would be and work with your freight specialist.

 What are some key countries to look into?

-Right now some key countries that are experience a boom would be India, China and South East Asian countries.
+Right now some key countries that are experiencing a boom would be India, China, and South East Asian countries.
 These are just movements we have seen in coordinating exports and we can tell you that there are large amounts of agriculture moving to these notably expanding countries.

-Speak to your freight forwarder today and organise insurance for your cargo! this is a crucial mistake that exporters make when they allow 3rd party carriers to organise their shipments without taking out insurance.
-Remember always make a deal , reading up on incoterms that puts your responsibilities and liabilities less, if it isn’t plausible , get some insurance out to cover the goods up to a point where the importer can handle the responsibility.
+Speak to your freight forwarder today and organize insurance for your cargo! this is a crucial mistake that exporters make when they allow 3rd party carriers to organize their shipments without taking out insurance.
+Remember always make a deal, reading up on incoterms that puts your responsibilities and liabilities less, if it isn’t plausible, get some insurance out to cover the goods up to a point where the importer can handle the responsibility.
 If the ship goes down, you don’t want your export products to be left our at sea for the fish to enjoy!